PancakeBunny-finance/Bunny/docs/faq.rst

 Which rewards get compounded?
 ================================================

 Currently all the farms get compounded except for the BUNNY Staking farm and the BUNNY/BNB farm.
+The BUNNY rewards that come out of all pools, currently are not compounded.
+Only the CAKE and flip rewards are auto-compounded.

 What is the Fee Structure?
 ================================================